 By Donald Manildi (Curator, IPAM) and Farhan Malik

 Since the introduction of compact discs in 1983, countless early recordings have been digitally remastered for availability on CDs.
 This is certainly true of the large recorded legacies of those pianists who made 78-rpm discs during the first half of the 20th century.
 It is not difficult to find complete or nearly complete CD reissues of most major pianists from that period (and of many less significant ones).
-In fact, over 500 CDs of historic piano material by some 200 pianists have been produced during the last 35 years.
+In fact, well over 500 CDs of historic piano material by more than 200 pianists have been produced during the last 35 years.

 We have prepared the following guide in response to the many inquiries IPAM has received from students, collectors and general listeners concerning the availability of recordings by specific pianists of the past.
 The pianists are listed alphabetically, and under each name is a summary of their recordings as reissued on CD with labels (sometimes called "publishers") and catalog numbers provided.

 Several independent labels, notably Marston, APR, VAI, Arbiter, Music & Arts, Testament, and others, have specialized in the reissue of historic recordings and are responsible for a majority of the piano releases mentioned here.
 Further details of their catalogs can be obtained online through the links listed above.
 A number of CDs on the NAXOS Historical Label are included here.
 Owing to various complicated legalities, these discs are not for sale in the United States.
 However, they can easily be obtained from online sources in the United Kingdom and in Canada.
 Another excellent source for historical transfers, offering downloads as well as finished CDs, is Pristine Classical, accessible at pristineclassical.com.